alejo9226/calendar/README.md

 To run the project on your local machine follow this instructions:

-_Clone the app into your local machine_
+_1. Clone the app into your local machine_
 ```
 git clone https://github.com/alejo9226/calendar.git
 ```

-_Install all dependencies on your local environment_
+_2. Install all dependencies on your local environment_
 ```
 yarn
 ```